clydedsouza/clydedsouza-monorepo/blog/README.md

 ### Frontmatter

 Ensure that the frontmatter content structure is the same as other blog posts.
 We can add a new frontmatter key but for that we have to update the `contentlayer.config.ts` file and other places to use this new key.
 For existing keys, it should just work across files.
-You can lint the frontmatter content locally using `npm run lint`.
+You can lint the frontmatter content locally using `npm run lint:frontmatter`.

 ### MDX